martijnpoppen/com.eufylife.security/README.md

 ## Current features:
 - turn on/off camera (EufyCam pan&tilt will turn its lens)
 - Set guard mode (Home, Away, Disarmed, Schedule)
+- Get notifications based on detection modes.
+(Motion, Face, Sound and Doorbell Press)

+## To do:
+- Add devices with capabillites
 ---
 &nbsp;
 ## Donation